Scrin/HomeMCU/README.md

   - `enabled`: whether to enable MH-Z19 sensor. false by default.
   - `name`: Override the name for entities based on this sensor.
 Useful if the sensor is in a different place but connected to a shared MCU.
 By default the name is the same as the top level name.

+## MQTT topics

+- `HomeMCU/<mac>/status` retained status topic set by the HomeMCU
+- `HomeMCU/<mac>/config` retained config topic set by the user for the HomeMCU
+- `HomeMCU/<mac>/command` commands to send to the HomeMCU
+- `HomeMCU/<mac>/<sensortype>` sensor-specific state topics for the enabled sensors
+- `homeassistant/<component>/homemcu_<mac>_<sensortype>_<field>/config` [MQTT Discovery topics](https://www.home-assistant.io/docs/mqtt/discovery/) for Home Assistant entities
+- `homeassistant/<component>/homemcu_<mac>_<sensortype>_<field>/attributes` [json_attributes topic](https://www.home-assistant.io/integrations/sensor.mqtt/#json_attributes_topic) for Home Assistant entities

+## MQTT commands

+These can be sent to the command topic.
+The commands prefixed with a sensor handler such as "mhz19" or "bme680" are processed only if the corresponding sensor handler is already enabled and setup has finished (check the status topic if you need to be sure).
+Note that a stopped HomeMCU will not process any other commands except restart.

+- `restart` restart the MCU, rarely needed but sometimes useful to re-initialize misbehaving sensors or to restart processing after a stop command
+- `stop` stops processing sensors and calls for a graceful halt of the sensors (includes things like saving the bsec state to eeprom for BME680 sensors).
+You need to restart the MCU to resume normal execution
+- `mhz19 calibrate` issue a "zero calibration" command for the MH-Z19 which calibrates the current reading as 400ppm
+- `bme680 save` forces immediate saving of the bsec state to EEPROM (normally this happens at stop, restart, and automatically every 7 days)

 ## Pin assignment

 | Device | Device pin | NodeMCU pin label | ESP8266 pin |